cpdhleague/Guide-book/_posts/2025-12-28-longshot-decktech.md

 * **The Brute:** Extra protection against death.
 Worth considering.
 * **Mycosynth Wellspring:** "Draws" lands to thin the deck without losing spell triggers.
 * **Improvised Club:** Sacrifice outlet for tapped Wizard's Rockets or Ichor Wellspring.
 * **Simian Spirit Guide:** I don't run this because I want as many Longshot triggers as possible, but it wouldn't be an incorrect inclusion.

-{% include card-grid.html cards="The Brute, Mycosynth Wellspring, Improvised Club" %}
+{% include card-grid.html cards="The Brute, Mycosynth Wellspring, Improvised Club, Simian Spirit Guide" %}

 **Cards to Avoid:**
 * **Free Spells:** **Downhill Charge** and **Thunderclap**.
 Free does not mean good.
 I've played with these cards and they often sit in my hand too long.
 I generally don't want to sac my mountains until I know I'm going to win and these end up clogging the hand.
 Play good cards, whether they are free or not.
 * **Grapeshot:** This is a trap.
 You usually hit a storm count of 7-8 on your turns.
 If you hit a full 15 storm count, you have already won via Longshot triggers.
 If you only get 8 pings from Grapeshot, it's not enough of an impact to affect the game.
 We're an aggro deck, we don't need to remove creatures from the board.
 * **Burst Damage:** **Lightning Bolt**, **Fireblast**.
 We don't need help dealing damage; the Commander does that.
 * **Library of Leng:** Only works on discard *effects*, not discard *costs*.
 Most of the discarding we do in the deck is to pay additional costs.
 Too inconsistent.